 A majority of NeuStart's employees report they prefer working from home.
-They report increased job satisfaction, reduced stress, and increased autonomy as they design their work schedules to meet their personal needs and the clinic's needs.
+They report increased job satisfaction, reduced stress, and increased autonomy as they design their work schedules to meet their personal and clinic needs.
 The remote workplace improves worker well-being by eliminating workplace COVID-19 exposures, providing a flexible work schedule, and reducing workplace stress (Lovejoy et al., 2021).